 The possibilities of ownership in Thailand

 Since the Condominium Act of 1979 revised in 2008, it is possible for foreign investors to own a property.
 This is the case of apartments in condominiums.
 Regarding the Villas, it is also possible to become an owner through other means such as a real estate company set up.

-It is also possible to have a long term lease of 30 years, twice renewable, summing up to 90 years in total.
+It is also possible to have a long term lease of 30 years.
 This lease is registered at land department so the owner won’t be able to evict you under any circumstances.
-You can sublease the property and used it as you wish, you have the full right of use.
+You can sublease the property and used it as you wish, you have full rights.